-The Find 9 comes a year and five months after the launch of the Find 7.
+The Find 9 comes quite a while after the launch of the Find 7.
 The Find brand has always been Oppo’s flagship brand.
 The Find 5 was one of the first 1080p smartphones and the Find 7 was one of the first 2K smartphones.
 We expect Oppo to continue this tradition with another big step up in display resolution.

-Specs for the Find 9 have been hard to find, but we can expect a 5.5-inch QHD+ (3,200 x 1,800 pixels) or UHD (3,840 x 2,160 pixels) display.
+Specs for the Find 9 have been hard to find, but previous rumors from Chinese site Gizchina suggest we can expect a 5.5-inch QHD+ (3,200 x 1,800 pixels) or UHD (3,840 x 2,160 pixels) display.
 Oppo enjoys being the first to add a higher display resolution to mobile, and the current trend is 4K, as both Sharp and Samsung Display have been testing out 4K displays for 5.5-inch screens.

 A 21-megapixel Exmor camera will be fitted on the back of the Find 9, with a fingerprint sensor on the front.
 Leaked photos of the Find 9 point to an edge-to-edge display with software buttons and Cat.
 9 4G LTE, capable of speeds up to 452Mbps.